So you’ve qualified for the OCR World Championships and you want to make sure you keep that all important band, but where do you start?

-The benefits of burpees are that it improves full-body strength, power, and endurance.
+The benefits of burpees are that they improve full-body strength, power, and endurance.

-As you develop further, start using towels, nunchucks, balls to help your grip strength develop further and start bouldering or climbing so that you can learn the techniques on how to shift bodyweight, developing flow that you can introduce to obstacles on course.
+As you develop further, start using towels or balls to help your grip strength develop further, and start bouldering or climbing so that you can learn the techniques on how to shift bodyweight, developing flow that you can introduce to obstacles on course.

 Bench Pushups (12, 8, 4)

 - Start by facing a park bench or other elevated surface.
 Place your hands on the bench, slightly wider than your chest, and step your feet back into a plank position.

 - Keeping your weight on the thumb sides of your palms, bend at your elbows.
 Keep your body in a straight line and your elbows at a 45-degree angle relative to your chest.